dev-petervanhemert/OTAP/Step13.md

 > <img src="/Images/13-VS/07-vsConnect.png" width="400"/>

-### Create a new Team Project in TFS 2017 from Visual Studio 2017
+### Clone TFS Team Project into VS 2017 and create a New solution.

-### Connect to a Team project in TFS 2017 from existing solution in VS 2017.

 ---
 >